The Doon Dictionary

 Sanganeri Print

-A style of block printing native to Sanganer (once near Jaipur, now very much within the greater urban area), famous for its delicate floral motifs, fine lines, and vibrant colors on white/off-white backgrounds.
+A style of block printing native to Sanganer, famous for its delicate floral motifs, fine lines, and vibrant colours on white or off-white backgrounds.

 -